ursatile/css4eng/02-01-boxes-and-borders.md

 ### Relative Units

-Relative units are how CSS lets us specify things like "make this half the width "
+Relative units are how CSS lets us specify things like "make this half the height of the current window", or "this should take up two-thirds of its container", or "bigger text should have a thicker border."

+### ems and rems

+An `em` is another unit from the days of mechanical typesetting.
+The capital letter M was usually the largest